nickLewisCSUS/Dynamic-PDF-Generation/README.md

-# PDF Generation, Storage, and Email Delivery with Firebase
+# PDF Generation, Storage, and Email Delivery with Google Firebase

 ## Table of Contents